rust-lang/book/second-edition/src/ch13-01-closures.md

 The desired behavior of the `generate_workout` function is to first check if the user wants a low intensity workout (indicated by a number less than 25) or a high intensity workout (25 or more).
-Low intensity workout plans will recommend a number of pushups and situps based on the complex algorithm we're simulating with the `simulated_expensive_calculation` function, which needs the intensity number as an input.
+Low intensity workout plans will recommend a number of pushups and situps based on the complex algorithm we’re simulating with the `simulated_expensive_calculation` function, which needs the intensity number as an input.

-If the user wants a high intensity workout, there's some additional logic: if the value of the random number generated by the app happens to be 3, the app will recommend a break and hydration instead.
+If the user wants a high intensity workout, there’s some additional logic: if the value of the random number generated by the app happens to be 3, the app will recommend a break and hydration instead.
 If not, the user will get a high intensity workout of a number of minutes of running that comes from the complex